ocurrent/ocaml-docs-ci/src/cli/README.md

 # Using the ocaml-docs ci tool

+## Usage

+`dune exec -- ocaml-docs-ci-client --ci-cap <path to cap file> --project <project name>`

+-- Notes

 `ocaml-docs-ci status` shows a dashboard of documentation build results across opam-repository packages.
 Packages can be filtered by maintainer substrings or tag names in the opam package description.

 `ocaml-docs-ci status <project_name>` show the build status of all versions of a project.